The Best Brunches in Norwich

 The Goat Shed’s breakfast are the G.O.A.T for a reason!

-At the Goat Shed (not city centre but just 9 miles from Norwich in Honingham), their breakfasts (served all day) are quite aptly called the G.O.A.T.
-If you’re feeling ‘Greedy’, you can tuck into three sausages, three rashers of bacon and three eggs as well as all the usual full English fare!
+At the Goat Shed (just 9 miles from Norwich in Honingham), their breakfasts (served all day Monday – Saturday) are quite aptly called the G.O.A.T.
+If you’re feeling ‘Greedy’, you can tuck into three sausages, three rashers of bacon and two eggs as well as all the usual full English fare!

-For something sweeter, the Goat Shed’s Pick’n’Mix offers French toast or American-style pancakes with toppings of your choosing, while veggies can enjoy eggs royale, benedict or Florentine or even garlic mushrooms on toast.
+For something sweeter, the Goat Shed’s Pick’n’Mix offers French toast or American-style pancakes with toppings of your choosing, while veggies can enjoy eggs royale, benedict or Florentine or even baked tater tots.
 On your way out, say hello to the goats!

 The Assembly House